-Magellan Bioanalytics translates information in blood serum into human health information.
-Blood contains thousands of peptides, lipids, and small molecule byproducts from all ongoing cellular processes in the body.
-As health changes, so does the underlying physiology and cellular processes increase or decrease production of these byproducts.
-These byproduct molecules provide a window into the current health of the organism.
+Magellan Bioanalytics translates proteomics information in blood serum into human health information.
+Blood contains millions of proteins, peptides, and proteolytic protein byproducts from all ongoing cellular processes in the body.
+As health changes, it is reflected in increases and/or decreases of these biomolecules.

 At Magellan we think of ourselves as biomedical archaeologists: sifting through piles of discarded and broken artifacts in the garbage heap of a civilization to discover markers for processes that we cannot directly see.
 By combining mass-spectrometry and machine learning, we can discover indicators of a variety of conditions in the human body.